-West African Drumming, Dancing & Cultural Holiday
+West African Drumming, Dancing & Safari Holiday

 Join us for an unforgettable experience of cultural immersion in Gambia, West Africa.
 The focus of this holiday is on dancing and drumming lessons each day with Master Djembe drummers and master dancers from highly successful troupes from Gambia and Guinea-Bissau.